← Back to 史記

 21

 In the fourth year of Duke Qi's reign, King Hui of Chu destroyed Cai.
 Duke Qi of Cai fled, and Cai's sacrifices then ended.
-This was thirty-three years after Chen was destroyed.
+This took place thirty-three years after Chen had been destroyed.

 22

 Bo Yi Kao—it is not known where his descendants were enfeoffed.
-King Wu Fa—his descendants became Zhou, and there are basic annals that speak of this.
-Guan Shu Xian made rebellion and was executed.
-He had no descendants.
-The Duke of Zhou Dan—his descendants became Lu, and there are hereditary houses that speak of this.
-Cai Shu Du—his descendants became Cai, and there are hereditary houses that speak of this.
-Cao Shu Zhen Duo had descendants who became Cao, and there are hereditary houses that speak of this.
+King Wu Fa—his descendants became Zhou, and their story is told in the basic annals.
+Guan Shu Xian rebelled and was executed, leaving no descendants.
+The Duke of Zhou Dan—his descendants became Lu, and their story is told in the hereditary houses.
+Cai Shu Du—his descendants became Cai, and their story is told in the hereditary houses.
+Cao Shu Zhen Duo had descendants who became Cao, and their story is told in the hereditary houses.
 Cheng Shu Wu—his later generations are nowhere to be seen.
 Huo Shu Chu—his descendants were destroyed at Huo during the time of Duke Xian of Jin.
-Kang Shu Feng—his descendants became Wei, and there are hereditary houses that speak of this.
+Kang Shu Feng—his descendants became Wei, and their story is told in the hereditary houses.
 Ran Ji Zai—his later generations are nowhere to be seen.

 23

-The Grand Historian says: Guan and Cai made rebellion, nothing worth recording.
+The Grand Historian says: Guan and Cai rebelled, and there was little worth recording.
 However, when King Wu of Zhou died, King Cheng was young, and the world was already suspicious.
-They relied on the same mother's younger brothers Cheng Shu, Ran Ji and their group of ten to assist and protect, thus the feudal lords ultimately honored Zhou.
-Therefore it is attached to the hereditary houses account.
+The royal house relied on King Wu's younger brothers by the same mother, Cheng Shu, Ran Ji, and the rest of the ten brothers, to assist and protect it, and thus the feudal lords ultimately honored Zhou.
+Therefore, this account is attached to the hereditary houses.

 24

 Cao Shu Zhen Duo was the younger brother of King Wu of Zhou.
-King Wu had already defeated Yin Zhou and enfeoffed Shu Zhen Duo at Cao.
+After King Wu defeated King Zhou of Shang, he enfeoffed Shu Zhenduo at Cao.

 25